vaitydiksha23/Covid-19-Analysis/README.md

-## Exploratory Data ANalysis of Worldwide Covid-19
+## Exploratory Data Analysis of Worldwide Covid-19

 This project analyses the Covid infections, deaths and vaccination for the World & the UK.